MicrosoftDocs/win32/desktop-src/shell/foldertypeid.md

 ---
-Description: The FOLDERTYPEID values represent a view template applied to a folder, usually based on its intended use and contents. ms.assetid: d147a05c-6a03-4f20-a7be-20825fcbeec2
+description: The FOLDERTYPEID values represent a view template applied to a folder, usually based on its intended use and contents. ms.assetid: d147a05c-6a03-4f20-a7be-20825fcbeec2
 title: FOLDERTYPEID (Shlguid.h)
 ms.topic: reference